mastercomfig/mastercomfig/docs/os/windows.md

 ## Intel Panel Self Refresh

 Intel Panel Self Refresh can ruin frame latency and timings, especially on hybrid (Optimus) laptops.
 Disable it in Power options within your Intel graphics settings app.

+## Disable Fullscreen Optimizations

+Fullscreen optimizations is a feature in Windows 10 where fullscreen windows are instead made to be a low level borderless window, which gets equivalent or better than fullscreen performance with the fast alt-tabbing of windowed mode.

+You can find more information on the [DirectX Developer Blog](https://devblogs.microsoft.com/directx/demystifying-full-screen-optimizations/) and in [this Reddit thread](https://old.reddit.com/r/Windows10/comments/645ukf/windows_10_cu_fullscreen_optimizations/dg330ub/?context=3).

+You may encounter problems with it enabled, involving brightness, refresh rates or other display issues.
+If you are encountering these issues, open your game folder through Steam.
+Then, right click on `hl2.exe`, click Properties, go to the Compatibility tab, and then select the box that says `Disable Fullscreen Optimizations`.

+If disabling fullscreen optimizations helps, [let Microsoft know](https://aka.ms/fullscreenoptimizationsfeedback), so they can improve it in the future.

+## Networking optimization

+Use [TCP Optimizer](https://www.speedguide.net/downloads.php) to optimize your internet settings.

+1. Choose your connection speed with the slider at the top.
+2. Choose the optimal setting at the bottom.
+3. Click Apply Changes.

+!!! note
+    This may not do much for TF2, as its optimizations are largely for TCP but it does have a few UDP options.

 ## Driver latency optimization